 - The SSMU fully funds and administers 15 student services

-- The SSMU publishes 6,000 copies of its student handbook and oversees the publication of Old McGill, our university yearbook
+- The SSMU publishes 8,000 copies of its student handbook and keep the archives of the Old McGill publication, our university yearbook

-- The SSMU throws some of the best parties in Montréal such as 4 Floors, Homecoming, Red&White Week, and SSMU Frosh
+- The SSMU throws some of the best parties in Montréal such as 4 Floors and Grad Frosh.

 - The SSMU represents its students on over 30 University committees to make sure that your voices and concerns are heard